 Select the disk then Add Partition

-Type the avalible size (so in this case 9.998 )then create
+Type the available size (so in this case 9.998 )then create

-Once the install is completed, reboot and remove the drive if instructed to.
+Once the installation is completed, reboot and remove the drive if instructed to.

 Login to the server though either xoa’s web interface or via ssh.
 I find SSH is the best way.